Dyn0402/sPHENIX_DAQ_Watch/README.md

 - **Set:** Apply the input parameters.
 - **Save Config:** Save the current configuration to a file.
 The values will be reloaded the next time the GUI starts.
 - **Silence/Unsilence:** Mute or unmute the alarm.
+- **Run Time Reminder:** Toggle the run time reminder alarm.
+- **MVTX Staves Alarm:** Toggle the MVTX mixed staves alarm.
 - **Readme:** Open a window with application information.
+- **Sound Control:** Opens a window which allows the user to test and change the alarm sounds.

 ## Status Parameters and Plot